acumartini/dectet-public/README.md

 # WELCOME

 Welcome to the Arrangement Audio Dectet!
-The Dectet is a digital synth/utility macro module feautring an intuitive user interface and a touchscreen display, giving you access to a variety of virtual modular environments.
-Modules within the environments expose all of their controls as patchpoints enabling a high level of customization, and stored presets enable repeatability.
+The Dectet is a digital synth/utility macro module featuring an intuitive user interface and a touchscreen display, giving you access to a variety of virtual modular environments.
+Modules within the environments expose all of their controls as patch points enabling a high level of customization, and stored presets enable repeatability.
 The display doubles as a playable instrument for both internal synthesis and external control.
 While shipped as a slim desktop unit, the Dectet also operates as a 15Hp Euorack module.

 ## Specification